Away With The Steiners

 A dodgy-looking ATM in Agra (attempt number three to find a working ATM that day!).

-But India is enormous.
-And there are more sights than can be seen on that (or even longer!) length of vacation…
+There are so many more sights than can be seen on that (or even longer) length of vacation.

-If you have 2 to 3 weeks it’s possible to see the cultural triangle of Rajasthan; the most popular choice for travellers to India.
+If you have 2 to 3 weeks in India it’s possible to see the cultural triangle of Rajasthan.
+This is the most popular choice for travellers to India and one we recommend for a first trip to India with kids.

 Those trains across the desert were part of a dream route of desert culture with golden, pink and blue cities…

-And now writing from our fifth(!) trip to India with kids we have been to over 20 cities in India.
-And including travel in neighbouring Sri Lanka, Bangladesh, Nepal and Pakistan we can honestly say that South Asia and travel in India with kids rocks!
+Including travel in neighbouring Sri Lanka, Bangladesh, Nepal and Pakistan, we can honestly say that South Asia – and travel in India with kids – rocks!

 Here are the basics for what you need to know before setting off for family travel in India all over the beautiful subcontinent.

-Kochi in the South of the country is a great choice for an introduction to this enormous subcontinent.
-(If I was to recommend a starting place for travel in India with kids, the south of India would be my suggestion).
+If I was to recommend a starting place for travel in India with kids, the south of India would be my suggestion.

 Things to do in Kochi